babushka99/fkdotcom-hugo/content/solutions/licensing/money-transmitter-license-mtl/if-i-deploy-a-kiosk-in-the-united-states-do-i-require-a-money-transmitter-license.md

 ---
-title: "If I deploy a kiosk in the United States do I require a money transmitter license?"
+title: If I deploy a kiosk in the United States do I require a money transmitter license?
-date: "2023-12-10"
+date: '2023-12-10'
-url: "/solutions/licensing/money-transmitter-license-mtl/if-i-deploy-a-kiosk-in-the-united-states-do-i-require-a-money-transmitter-license/"
 draft: false
-description: "Yes, if you deploy a kiosk in the United States that offers services like accepting cash, dispensing cash, conducting money transfers, issuing money o..."
+description: Yes, if you deploy a kiosk in the United States that offers services like accepting cash, dispensing cash, conducting money transfers, issuing money o...
+keywords:
+- in
+- i
+- states
+- license
+- united
+categories:
+- licensing
+tags:
+- if i deploy a kiosk in the united states do i require a money transmitter license
+services:
+- licensing
+- compliance
+- payments
+jurisdictions:
+- usa
+canonicalURL: https:/faisalkhan.com/solutions/licensing/money-transmitter-license-mtl/if-i-deploy-a-kiosk-in-the-united-states-do-i-require-a-money-transmitter-license/
+images:
+- /images/solutions/if-i-deploy-a-kiosk-in-the-united-states-do-i-require-a-money-transmitter-license.webp
+ShowToc: true
+TocOpen: false
+ShowReadingTime: true
+ShowBreadCrumbs: true
+ShowPostNavLinks: true
+ShowWordCount: false
+type: service
+provider: Faisal Khan LLC
+areaServed: Global
+showContactCTA: true
+contactText: Ready to get started with if i deploy a kiosk in the united states do i require a money transmitter license??
+Contact Faisal Khan LLC for expert consultation.
 ---

 Yes, if you deploy a kiosk in the United States that offers services like accepting cash, dispensing cash, conducting money transfers, issuing money orders, and facilitating bill payments, you will likely require a money transmitter license.
 Here's why: